jsharbrough/NMT_Bioinformatics_2022/README.md

 Hello, I'm Alex and I enjoy cooking and being surrounded by nature.

 Hey, I'm Skye and I like cooking, gardening, and salt and vinegar chips.

+Hi, I'm Bailey and I like to play tennis.